A National Non-Profit Organization for over 32 years.

 Pardons Canada – Email from RCMP highlights delays in processing time

-pardons.org One of the important documents in obtaining a Pardon is the RCMP file which highlights a person’s criminal history.
+Pardons Canada One of the important documents in obtaining a Pardon is the RCMP file which highlights a person’s criminal history.
 The RCMP file is generated from your fingerprints which you may take at the local police or a digital fingerprint agency.
-Because of the rise in demand of criminal checks for employment, volunteer and other […]
+Because of the rise in demand of criminal checks for employment, volunteer and […]

 Pardons Canada – Ontario Pardon for DUI

-pardons.org A DUI in Ontario and throughout Canada is considered a criminal offence.
+Pardons Canada A DUI in Ontario and throughout Canada is considered a criminal offence.
 It is also referred to as “Impaired Driving”, “Driving While Impaired”, and “Over .08 Milligrams”.
 “Refusing to provide a breath sample” is considered the same as a DUI and carries a criminal record.
-If you are convicted of a DUI then you […]
+If you are convicted of a DUI then […]

 Pardons Canada – 10 Reasons to Oppose Bill C-10 Omnibus Crime Bill

-pardons.org We have been against the proposal to change the rules for pardons proposed under Bill C23 ever since the government introduced the legislation over one year ago.
+Pardons Canada We have been against the proposal to change the rules for pardons proposed under Bill C23 ever since the government introduced the legislation over one year ago.
 The Pardons system is working as evidenced by the incredibly low number of those re-offending once a pardon is granted.
-Changing the name from “Pardons” to “Record […]
+Changing the name from “Pardons” to […]

 Pardons Canada – Pardons Canada Co-Founder of Pardon Association of Canada

-pardons.org We recently co-founded the Pardon Association of Canada in order to help Canadians with obtaining pardons and US Waivers.
+Pardons Canada We recently co-founded the Pardon Association of Canada in order to help Canadians with obtaining pardons and US Waivers.
 There are many pardon service providers on the web and it can be very confusing for the public.
 Many providers advertise “fastest service” or “the fastest pardon in Canada”.
-These claims are entirely misleading and […]
+These claims are entirely misleading […]

 Pardons Canada – RCMP Delays for Pardons Not Getting Better

-pardons.org One of the steps in applying for a Pardon is to obtain an RCMP file which highlights your convictions.
+Pardons Canada One of the steps in applying for a Pardon is to obtain an RCMP file which highlights your convictions.
 This process is necessary for completing the pardon application.
-If you have been charged but not convicted ie conditional or absolute discharge, stayed, peace bond, withdrawn, dismissed, then your information will still show up on […]
+If you have been charged but not convicted ie conditional or absolute discharge, stayed, peace bond, withdrawn, dismissed, then your information will still show up […]

 Pardons Canada – A Pardon Can Be Revoked

-pardons.org In the vast majority of cases, once a person has been granted a Canada Pardon, they do not re-offend and can live a life free of the burden of having a criminal record.
-Most people are thrilled to obtain a Canada Pardon because they can be safe to travel to the US without worry […]
+Pardons Canada In the vast majority of cases, once a person has been granted a pardon, they do not re-offend and can live a life free of the burden of having a criminal record.
+Most people are thrilled to obtain a pardon because they can be safe to travel to the US without worry and […]

 Pardons Canada – An Important Article on CBC About Pardons

-pardons.org There has recently been a lot of media attention on pardons in Canada mainly because the Tory government is proposing to change the rules of pardons and increase the fees through a proposed Bill C23.
-We are against the changes because Bill C23 will make it more difficult and expensive for people to obtain […]
+Pardons Canada There has recently been a lot of media attention on pardons in Canada mainly because the Tory government is proposing to change the rules of pardons and increase the fees through a proposed Bill C23.
+We are against the changes because Bill C23 will make it more difficult and expensive for people to […]

 Pardons Canada – The Importance of Pardons In Canada

-pardons.org We have been helping people obtain Pardons in Canada for 20 years and each day we hear stories about how people have rehabilitated from their criminal past.
+Pardons Canada We have been helping people obtain Pardons in Canada for 20 years and each day we hear stories about how people have rehabilitated from their criminal past.
 They call us because even though the criminal offence happened many years in the past, the criminal offence is still haunting them.
-Having a criminal record will […]
+Having a criminal record […]

 Pardons Canada – Crossing the US Border with a Conditional or Absolute Discharge

-pardons.org Many people believe that if they have received a conditional or absolute discharge for a criminal offence, then the charges will eventually “disappear” and they will never have to worry about it again in the future.
-This is WRONG, and we hear about it every day how criminal background checks for employment and travel […]
+Pardons Canada Many people believe that if they have received a conditional or absolute discharge for a criminal offence, then the charges will eventually “disappear” and they will never have to worry about it again in the future.
+This is WRONG, and we hear about it every day how criminal background checks for employment and […]

 Pardons Canada – Fingerprints Causing Delays in Criminal Record Checks

-pardons.org One of the key steps in obtaining a Canada Pardon is to get a copy of your fingerprints and to obtain an RCMP file.
+Pardons Canada One of the key steps in obtaining a pardon is to get a copy of your fingerprints and to obtain an RCMP file.
 Since most employers are now running criminal background checks for employment purposes, there has been an increased demand in fingerprints and RCMP files.
 Even if your criminal charges were withdrawn, […]

 Pardons Canada – Government Processing Fees for Pardons May Rise Soon

-pardons.org There has been a large increase in Pardons applications because most employers in Canada are running criminal checks on new employers and in some cases, existing employers.
+Pardons Canada There has been a large increase in Pardons applications because most employers in Canada are running criminal checks on new employers and in some cases, existing employers.
 This means that anyone with an old criminal record requires a Pardon if they want to be safe to get a job.
-Also, the Americans are becoming […]
+Also, the Americans are […]

 Pardons Canada – Traveling to the US once a Pardon is Granted

-pardons.org If you have a criminal record in Canada, you can be denied entry to the US.
+Pardons Canada If you have a criminal record in Canada, you can be denied entry to the US.
 Even if the criminal charges have been withdrawn, dismissed, stayed, conditional or absolute discharged, you may be questioned at the US border and denied entry.
-If you are denied entry to the US you will require a I-192 […]
+If you are denied entry to the US you will require a […]

 Free Consultation